 Home Modifications and Accessibility

-SOURCES assists individuals with disabilities to get ramps built and bathrooms modified so individuals can live in their communities of choice.
+Sources assists individuals with disabilities to get ramps built and bathrooms modified so individuals can live in their communities of choice.
 All of our ramps and bathrooms are up to code with the Americans with Disabilities Act specifications.
-SOURCES will build ramps and modify bathrooms in Benton, Carroll, Madison, and Washington counties.
+Sources will build ramps and modify bathrooms in Benton, Carroll, Madison, and Washington counties.
 In Washington county we are happy to partner with the City of Fayetteville.
 Please contact us for eligiblity requirements.

 ADA Technical Assistance

-SOURCES provides consultation services and technical assistance to individuals and businesses on achieving compliance with the American Disabilities Act and the Fair Housing Act.
+Sources provides consultation services and technical assistance to individuals and businesses on achieving compliance with the American Disabilities Act and the Fair Housing Act.

-Social Security Benefits Planning
+Social Security Work Incentives Planning and Assistance

-SOURCES is an authorized voter registration site.
+Sources is an authorized voter registration site.